 A pristine, turquoise pool runs the width of the hotel, parallel with the sea.
 A raised sun deck sits at one end; a shallow paddling pool at the other, with plenty of loungers dotted around.
 From here, it's only a few strides to the sea.

 Need a break from poolside lounging?
 Head indoors to the Aqua wellness centre; home to a sauna, an ice waterfall, a Turkish bath, a hydro-massage pool and four treatment rooms offering an extensive menu of massages, facials and beauty treatments.
-For health and safety restrictions, Sauna, Hydromassage and Hammams cannot be used and therefore the Aqua Spa is closed.
-Only massages and treatments will be available to book.
+Please note, due to Covid-19 health and safety restrictions, the spa's sauna, hydromassage facilities and hammams will be closed; however, massages and treatments will be available to book.

 Puglia’s beauty is best explored by car, so don’t forget that pesky paper part of your driving license for hire purposes.

 There are two Classic rooms specially adapted for wheelchair users and all communal areas are made accessible with ramps.

 The hotel's geared towards grown-ups, but tots are welcome.
 Cots (€10 a night) can be added to all rooms, beds (€60-110 a night) can be added to most, menus are happily adapted and there’s a small, shallow swimming pool.
 Babysitting can be arranged too.

 The sun-dappled, bougainvillea-lined terrace just outside the main dining room is a particularly sweet spot for enjoying the cucina's finest fare.

 Simple, neutral-toned summer chic to blend in; bright and bold to stand out.